 While the price range is fairly consistent across the board, you must decide between electric buffer-style callus removers and manual shaver-styler callus removers, as well as whether you want a corded style, a rechargeable model, or a waterproof tool.

-Here at BestReviews, we are dedicated to helping you make the most informed decision when you’re shopping for a callus remover.
-We buy all of our test products ourselves and conduct field and expert research so our reviews are completely unbiased.
-The matrix above contains descriptions of our favorite five callus removers on the market today.
+Our top picks contain descriptions of our favorite callus removers on the market.
 Our shopping guide can help you use that info to decide which one will best suit your needs in your quest for smooth, soft feet.

 Thick, hard patches of skin — otherwise known as calluses — can form on any part of your body that experiences repeated friction.
 Guitarists, mechanics, and other people who work with their hands can develop callused fingertips or palms, but the feet are the most common area for calluses to form.